Dutch Design Week 2018

 My aim was to design something that could lead to a behavioural change within the intensive care unit, to restore a peaceful environment for patients to recover in.

-Monitoring devices are designed to be a crucial work tool for medical staff at the intensive care unit.
+Monitoring devices are designed to be a crucial work tool for medical staff in the intensive care unit.
 Patients and their families are involuntarily exposed to this visual and auditory information while they lack knowledge to interpret or act upon it.
 This leads to stressful situations for families and disturbing experiences for the patients, especially when clinicians are not present in the room.
 UltiMo is a smart monitor that adapts to the people in the space.
 Is the patient alone?
 The UltiMo enters silent mode, with no alarming peeps, bleeps or diagrams that you’ve no idea how to interpret.
-During visits the screen shows a little more: a simple indication of the heartbeat, for example.
+During visits, the screen shows a little more: a simple indication of the heartbeat, for example.
 Information that might cause stress among non-professionals is shown only to nurses who can take action.
 A Bluetooth beacon on their pass activated all vital functions and sounds.

 Our biggest challenge was to cater to the different user needs.
 Clinicians and visitors enter a patient room multiple times a day and both have different needs in terms of what is shown on the screen of the patient monitor.